eclipse-archived/codewind/src/pfe/file-watcher/README.md

 # FileWatcher

-This directory consists of the filewatcher modules used to build the respective microclimate container.
+This directory consists of the filewatcher modules used in the Codewind PFE container.

 ## Directory Structure
 ```